Exponential periods and o-minimality: Naive exponential periods

-\begin{rem} It is not clear to us if it is equivalent to restrict to $G\subset\R^n$ of dimension $n$ in the definition of an absolutely convergent exponential period.
+\begin{rem} In the definition of absolutely convergent exponential periods, we may restrict to $G\subset\R^n$, by the analogue of Lemma~\ref{lem:real_version}.
+However, it is not clear to us if we may additionally require $n=\dim(G)$.
 We tend to expect that it fails to be true.

 The analogous statement for ordinary periods holds true because they turn out to be volumes of bounded semi-algebraic sets (see \cite[Section~12.2]{period-buch}, also \cite{viu-sos}).
 We have replaced this by our Theorem~\ref{thm:omin_volume}.
-Close inspection of the proof only shows that every naive exponential period (and hence by \xref{thm:compare_all} also all absolutely convergent exponential periods) can be written as a $\Z$-linear combinations of numbers of the form
+Close inspection of the proof only shows that every naive exponential period (and hence by \xref{thm:compare_all} also all absolutely convergent exponential periods) can be written as a $\Z$-linear combination of numbers of the form

 for $G\subset\R^n$ of dimension $n$, $f \colon G\to\C$ continuous with \emph{semi-algebraic} real and imaginary part. \end{rem}